Safety and Immunotherapeutic Activity of an Anti-PD-1 Antibody (Cemiplimab) in Participants With HIV-1 on Suppressive cART

 - Active drug or alcohol use or dependence that, in the opinion of the site investigator, would interfere with adherence to study requirements.

-- Received investigational drug or device within 6 months prior to study entry.
+- Receipt of investigational drug or use of investigational medical device within 6 months prior to study entry.

 - Use of or intent to use immunomodulators (e.g., interleukins, interferons, cyclosporine, systemic corticosteroids exceeding physiologic doses), HIV vaccine, or systemic cytotoxic chemotherapy within 60 days prior to study entry.

-- NOTE: Participants receiving stable physiologic glucocorticoid doses, defined as prednisone less than or equal to 10 mg/day or the equivalent, will not be excluded.
+- NOTE: Participants receiving stable physiologic glucocorticoid doses, defined as prednisone ≤10 mg/day or the equivalent, will not be excluded.
 Stable physiologic glucocorticoid doses should not be discontinued for the duration of the study.
 In addition, participants receiving topical corticosteroids will not be excluded.

 - Any vaccination within 30 days